 Never fear to spoil children by making them too happy.
 Happiness is the atmosphere in which all good affections grow. -Thomas Bray

 Nothing but LOVE can build a happy home.
-A loving and happy environment can promote the feeling of well-being and contentment.
+A loving and happy environment can promote a feeling of well-being and contentment.
 Start your day with hugs and kisses rather than the usual “how many times do I have to tell you to get out of bed”.
 It is difficult to do this, particularly if your child is habituated to stay back in bed for long, but it will surely work when your positive parenting efforts start showing results.
 Have patience.
 A good start can brighten up your whole day.
 Look into your child’s eyes whenever you talk to him/her.
 When your children start feeling your acceptance for them, they will surely reciprocate positively.
 Laugh, cry, play together as a family.
 These are moments to treasure and a foundation for a happy family.

 Positive parenting tip 4-

 For a child, love is spelt T-I-M-E. Just fifteen minutes of your time every day can make a huge difference in your parent-child relationship.
 A simple talk, praying together, a family game or just dining together (at the dinner table, not in front of the TV) can be the best family moments to cherish and remember.
 This small but important gesture can give your children, the assurance that they are loved, valued, that they are important to you.
 There will be less scope for feelings of insecurity, attention-seeking behaviour, discipline issues.
 Try it and see the difference.